-Dr. Charles Flagg took another flight over the Breach at Old Inlet on Fire Island on October 26, 2015.
+Dr. Charles Flagg took another flight over the Breach at Old Inlet on Fire Island on December 8, 2016.
 The flyover mosaic is available below.
-Dr. Flagg also provided this report:
+Dr. Flagg provided the following report:

 Mark Lang has assembled all the geo-referenced photo mosaics into a kml file that can be viewed using Google Earth.
 By clicking between images and using the fade in-out button you can clearly see how the inlet is changing with time.
 An offline version of the KML file is available as KMZ.